-We engage in R&D activities across both operating segments directed toward the development of new products, services, technology, and other solutions, as well as bringing about a significant improvement to existing products and services, and the design of specialized products to meet specific customer needs.
+We engage in R&D activities across the business directed toward the development of new products, services, technology, and other solutions, as well as bringing about a significant improvement to existing products and services, and the design of specialized products to meet specific customer needs.
 We also continue to invest and develop a range of technologies that support our customers' efforts to reduce their carbon footprint.
-For the year ended December 31, 2023, we incurred \$658 million of R&D expense.
+For the year ended December 31, 2024, we incurred \$643 million of R&D expense.